SoftUni-Internal/interactive-content/EN/03-Exception-Handling/03-Raising-(Throwing)-Exceptions.md

 To prevent the program from blowing up, surround the invalid lines in **try-catch** blocks.

-It’s a good practice to put different catch blocks for the different types of errors you anticipate the operation might throw.
+It is good practice to put different catch blocks for different types of errors you anticipate the operation might throw.

-Print the **message** of the exception in the catch block.

 Example: